jaxsonpd/printing-calc/README.md

 - [ ] Export the current tab to plain text.

 ## Code
-- [x] Change comments to doc strings.
-- [x] Stop classes placing themselves.
+- [ ] Sort out the scrollable frame class as the current callbacks are over complicated.
-- [ ] Fix clear function
+- [x] Fix clear function